liip/RMT/README.md

 Extend it
 ---------

-RMT is providing some existing actions, generators, and persisters.
+RMT is providing some existing actions, generators and persisters.
 If needed you can add your own by creating a PHP script in your project, and referencing it in the configuration via it's relative path:

     version-generator: "bin/myOwnGenerator.php"